it-innovation/sam/doc/graphing.rst

   behaviour.
 * `A` has access to `D`, but shouldn't.
 * `B` should be able to get access to `A`, but can't.
+* `Public` has been marked as public; see :func:`isPublic`.
+References to it are not shown, to avoid cluttering up the graph.